Do we really have control over when we will retire?

 Many retirees provide assistance to aging parents; a phenomenon intensified by longer life expectancies.
 Retire at 55 or 60 and one or both parents could still be living and maybe requiring progressively more financial and caregiving assistance.
 Caring for parents can cost you directly out of pocket if they cannot meet their basic needs and indirectly if you are forced to reduce your paid work or retire early to provide care.

 If your spouse passes away, will you be able to meet your financial obligations?

 Couples tend to plan for retirement together and fail to consider if the plan works in the event of divorce or the death of one of the partners.
 Each partner needs his or her own plan because it is likely you will spend some time in retirement alone.
 Quite often the loss of a spouse means less income and maybe fewer expenses but overall how will this impact the surviving spouse?
 Every spouse should evaluate this and take time to see what their answer to this question will be.
 If they will be short, life insurance may be needed in retirement.

 What happens if your health prevents you from going to work?

-Health play a huge role in the quality of life you have.
-If you don’t have your health, it may prevent your from your ideal lifestyle and may also prevent your from working which them may impact your ability to make money and change your ability to lead a certain lifestyle.
+Health plays a huge role in the quality of life you have.
+If you don’t have your health, it may prevent you from your ideal lifestyle and may also prevent yours from working which may impact your ability to make money and change your ability to lead a certain lifestyle.